A Research Genetic sequencing laboratory

 General background: the dialog between the central nervous system and gut microbiota has raised significant interest over the past decade, suggesting that dysbiosis and bacterial translocation outside of the gastrointestinal tract may contribute to neuropsychiatric pathology.

-Emil Kraepelin believed that dementia praecox, the dis
+Emil Kraepelin believed that dementia praecox, the disor

 General background: the dialog between the central nervous system and gut microbiota has raised significant interest over the past decade, suggesting that dysbiosis and bacterial translocation outside of the gastrointestinal tract may contribute to neuropsychiatric pathology.